sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

-# Fine-tuning Performance RNN to Generate Classical Music
+# Modify and Fine-tune Performance RNN to Generate Classical Music

 This is my research project for one of the modules I'm taking for my Master degree.
 I might continue with this further, even though my research project finishes.